ElaheDlv/RL-for-AIF-in-RAL/README.md

 - PPO-Cont + **GrayRoad**
 - (Optional) **DQN-Disc** + RGB/GrayRoad

-It prefers your CARLA `CarEnv`; if unavailable it falls back to a toy lane-keeping env so you can test the pipeline.
+It prefers your CARLA `CarEnv`; if you want a lightweight smoke test, launch with `--env toy` explicitly.
+The CARLA option now fails fast when the simulator is unavailable or incompatible so you don't silently train on the toy env.

 ## Install
 ```bash